Estafet-LTD/estafet-microservices-scrum/WEBHOOKS.md

 Check `GitHub hook trigger for GITScm polling` in the `Build Triggers` section, the click on the `Save` button.

-## <a name="configuring-github"></a>Configuring GitHub
+## <a name="configuring-the-github-repository"></a>Configuring the GitHub Repository

-Point a browser at the GitHub for the repository, in this case `estafet-microservices-scrum-basic-ui`:
+Point a browser at the GitHub repository, in this case `estafet-microservices-scrum-basic-ui`:

 ![GitHub repository page](https://github.com/stericbro/estafet-microservices-scrum/blob/master/md_images/webhooks/github_repo_page.png)